 The virtual full mechanism creates a periodic synthesized full backup on tape.
 The periodic fulls split the forever incremental backup chain into shorter series of files that can be effectively stored to tapes.
 Each series contains one synthesized full backup and a set of increments.
 Such series are convenient for restore: you will need to load to the tape device only those tapes that are part of one series.

-The virtual full does not necessary need to be scheduled on the day when the tape job runs.
-When the tape job starts, it synthesizes the source VMs state as they were on the chosen day.
+The virtual full does not necessarily need to be scheduled on the day when the tape job runs.
+When the tape job starts, it synthesizes the source machines state as they were on the chosen day.
 For example, you can set Friday as the virtual full day, and schedule the tape job to run on Saturday.
 The tape job will not run on Friday.
-On Saturday, the tape job will copy blocks of data to reconstruct the state of the VMs as they were on Friday (or, if no backup is available for Friday, the closest day preceding Friday).
+On Saturday, the tape job will copy blocks of data to reconstruct the state of the machines as they were on Friday (or, if no backup is available for Friday, the closest day preceding Friday).

 You can customize the virtual full schedule according to your needs, although you cannot disable the virtual full if you back up the forever forward incremental backup chain.
 Also, you cannot create more than one virtual full a day.

 Consider the following: